 Overseas career sounds like an adventure to many people.
 However, work in Luxembourg needs more than just the obvious Luxembourg cover letter and Luxembourg CV writing and translation – it requires methodical preparation.
 You will face issues that probably did not even cross your mind when you become interested in Luxembourg job search.

 Do not underestimate the influence a Luxembourg CV can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 Due to the large influx of foreign workers, there are no strict national rules for CVs in Luxembourg.
 CVs and cover letters are usually written in French unless requested otherwise.
-The style and content tends to reflect the candidate's and the employer's nationality.
+The style and content tend to reflect the candidate's and the employer's nationality.
 For instance, if you are applying to a German advertisement (German most probably be the company language) respond in German.
 The same applies to an advertisement in other languages.

 The aim of your Luxembourg CV should be to persuade recruiters to invite you for a job interview.
 Therefore, your CV is a marketing tool, which should be adapted to the market in which you intend to use it.